 Less than a week after the investigation began, law enforcement officials claimed to have identified the suspect as a 17-year-old girl.
 Under state law, anyone 17 years of age or younger is considered a juvenile.
 As such, the young woman in the video will not be charged as an adult, and the matter will be handled as a juvenile crime.

-Schedule Your Free Consultation with The Law Office of Shane Phelps, P.C.
+Schedule Your Free Consultation with Shane Phelps Law.